algobulls/algobulls_help_site/docs/member/choose-strategy.md

 * The AlgoBulls strategies are a combination of complex formulas and mathematical models that offer excellent speed and accuracy in comparison to Manual trading.

-* The Choose strategy marketplace is divided into 3 parts - `Retail, Premium & HNI marketplace`
+* The Choose strategy marketplace is divided into 3 parts - `Retail, Premium & HNI marketplace`.

 ![ChooseStrategy](imgs/cs1.png)

 * Retail Marketplace:
  The retail marketplace includes carefully chosen trading algos, ideal for all levels of experience, whether novice or expert.
-The Retail section includes Equity, Futures & Commodities cash segment strategies
+The Retail section includes Equity cash, Futures & Commodities segment strategies.

 * Premium Marketplace:
 With our intelligent and powerful trading algos, we enable you to trade through Index Options Strategies.

 * HNI Marketplace:
- AI-driven trading algos tailored for the HNI clientele's individual needs and risk appetite.This marketplace includes Index Option Strategies
+ AI-driven trading algos tailored for the HNI clientele's individual needs and risk appetite.This marketplace includes Index Option Strategies.

 Before adding strategies to your ‘My Portfolio’ section, you can explore the strategy details, parameters and back testing reports to evaluate the strategy's performance in the Choose Strategy section.